Frequently Asked Questions

 What role is CUNY ISLG playing in this?

-The Office of Manhattan District Attorney Cyrus R. Vance, Jr., selected the City University of New York Institute for State and Local Governance (ISLG) through a competitive process to provide technical assistance for the investment of the criminal asset forfeiture funds.
+The Manhattan District Attorney’s Office selected the City University of New York Institute for State and Local Governance (ISLG) through a competitive process to provide technical assistance for the investment of the criminal asset forfeiture funds.
 ISLG provides guidance and oversight to award recipients and conducts performance measurement across the CJII.

 What are criminal asset forfeiture funds?